ubarsc/rios/doc/source/applierexamples.rst

     controls.setReferencePixgrid(pixgrid)

 The extent of the output grid can be controlled using the footprint type.
-This can be one of INTERSECTION, UNION, or BOUNDS_FROM_REFERENCE.
+This can be one of applier.INTERSECTION, applier.UNION, or applier.BOUNDS_FROM_REFERENCE.
 The INTERSECTION will be the smallest extent contained within all of the input images, while the UNION will be the largest extent which will contain all the input images.
 If BOUNDS_FROM_REFERENCE is used, the output extent will be the same